Wireless parking guidance systems are driving adoption with lower implementation costs & configuration complexity.

 PGS Solution Types

-PGS solutions can be grouped based on the method of vehicle identification.
+PGS solutions can be grouped based on the method of vehicle detection.
 This choice drives all the main features and characteristics of a particular PGS including its accuracy, cost, level of user experience, and more.

 Different solutions can be structured into several types based on these main characteristics:

-- Vehicle counting vs. per-space identification
+- Vehicle counting vs. per-space detection

 - Camera image analysis vs. direct vehicle sensing for vehicle detection